Dynamical formation of black hole binaries in dense star clusters: Rapid cluster evolution code: Introduction

-A second motivation is the detection of asymmetric mass-ratio GW events (e.g. GW190412~\cite{LIGOScientific:2020stg} and GW190814~\cite{LIGOScientific:2020zkf}) and of BBH mergers such as as GW190521~\cite{LIGOScientific:2020iuh}, in which the binary components have masses within or above the so-called pair-instability supernova (upper) mass gap~\cite{Heger:2001cd,Woosley:2007qp,Belczynski:2016jno,Woosley:2016hmi}.
-These massive BH components could themselves result from hierarchical mergers~\cite{Gerosa:2017kvu,Fishbach:2017dwv,Gerosa:2021mno}: in particular, BHs could assemble dynamically in a cluster, merge and be retained, so that they can merge again in the same dense environment~\cite{Baibhav:2020xdf,Samsing:2020qqd}.
-To obtain the BH population in hierarchial merger scenarios and compare it with GW observations, it is necessary to simulate their dynamical assembly in multiple clusters across the Universe.
-This task is computationally prohibitive for most existing codes.
+A second motivation is the detection of GW events with asymmetric mass-ratio (e.g., GW190412~\cite{LIGOScientific:2020stg} and GW190814~\cite{LIGOScientific:2020zkf}) and of BBH mergers such as GW190521~\cite{LIGOScientific:2020iuh}, in which the binary components have masses within or above the so-called pair-instability supernova (upper) mass gap~\cite{Heger:2001cd,Woosley:2007qp,Belczynski:2016jno,Woosley:2016hmi}.
+These massive BH components could themselves result from hierarchical mergers~\cite{Gerosa:2017kvu,Fishbach:2017dwv,Gerosa:2021mno,Fragione:2023kqv}: in particular, BHs could assemble dynamically in a cluster, merge and be retained, so that they can merge again in the same dense environment~\cite{Baibhav:2020xdf,Samsing:2020qqd}.
+To obtain the BH population in hierarchical merger scenarios and compare it with GW observations, it is necessary to simulate their dynamical assembly in multiple clusters across the Universe.
+This task is computationally prohibitive for most existing direct or indirect $N$-body codes.
+It should be noted however that there are several proposed alternatives to repeated BH mergers that could produce BHs within the upper-mass gap, including runaway stellar collisions~\cite{DiCarlo:2019fcq,Kremer:2020wtp,Banerjee:2021wqh}, tidal-disruption events~\cite{Rizzuto:2022fdp}, or even primordial BHs~\cite{Kritos:2020wcl}.

-\texttt{Rapster} is based on a semianalytic approach relying on a set of simple yet realistic prescriptions (see Sec.~\ref{sec:Dynamics}).
+\texttt{Rapster} is based on a semianalytic approach relying on a set of simple, yet realistic prescriptions (see Sec.~\ref{sec:Dynamics}).
 Unlike existing rapid semianalytic codes to evolve BBHs in star clusters~\cite{Mapelli:2021gyv,Choksi:2018jnq,Antonini:2019ulv,Fragione:2021nhb} which use scaling relations, in our code we treat all dynamical channels that occur simultaneously in the cluster as Poisson processes.
-We compute the initial BH mass spectrum using {\tt SEVN}~\cite{Spera:2017fyx} to find the remnant mass as a function of the zero-age main-sequence (ZAMS) mass of the progenitor star, but the code is modular, and any other initial mass spectrum (e.g. from {\tt SSE}~\cite{Hurley:2000pk,Banerjee:2019jjs}) can be used as input.
-To compute the properties of merger remnant products, such as mass, spin and GW kick, we use the {\tt precession} code~\cite{Gerosa:2016sys}.
+Other semianalytic codes similar to {\tt Rapster} include {\tt FASTCLUSTER}~\cite{Mapelli:2021gyv}, {\tt cBHB}~\cite{Antonini:2019ulv}, {\tt B-POP}~\cite{Sedda:2021vjh}, and {\tt QLUSTER}~\cite{Gerosa:2023rwu}.
+We compute the initial single-BH mass spectrum using {\tt SEVN}~\cite{Spera:2017fyx} to find the remnant mass as a function of the zero-age main-sequence (ZAMS) mass of massive progenitor stars, but the code is modular, and any other initial mass spectrum (e.g. from {\tt SSE}~\cite{Hurley:2000pk,Banerjee:2019jjs}) can be used as input.
+To compute the properties of merger remnant products, such as mass, spin and GW kick, we use the {\tt precession} code~\cite{Gerosa:2016sys,Gerosa:2023xsx}.